-Last Wednesday was a lovely sunny day, so I had high hopes for the same on the Thursday.
+Last Wednesday was a lovely sunny day, so I had high hopes for the same on Thursday.
 We were going on a trip to Beale Park, near Reading organised by our local Children’s Centre.
-I’d looked on their website on the Wednesday evening and noticed that they had a lovely paddling pool – right pack, swimming stuff and towel – check!
+I’d looked on their website on Wednesday evening and noticed that they had a lovely paddling pool – right pack, swimming stuff and towel – check!

 Off we set with 3 coachloads of excited families for the one hour journey – the rain had stopped, but it still looked like being more of an April showers kind of day rather than a glorious August summer day.
-Never mind, we were prepared for the worst and it wouldn’t stop us having fun on our first trip to Beale Park.
+Never mind, we were prepared for the worst and it wouldn’t stop us from having fun on our first trip to Beale Park.
 In fact, I’d never heard of it before the Summer Trips poster went up at our Children’s Centre (specifically why I picked to go on this trip!).

 We arrived, it was still dry and off we went.
 What to explore first?
-You get one free train trip with your ticket and I thought Monkey would head straight for that.
+You get one free train trip with your ticket and I thought my son would head straight for that.
 But no!
 Just for a change, he wanted to have a good look round first.
 A good idea I thought, a) it wasn’t actually raining and b) we could get a grasp of the overall Park.

 The sun kept trying to come out and stay out, so we sat down outside with our picnic lunch and looked at our Park map – what should we do next?

-Monkey ended the day by making friends with a lion, probably preferable to the ones he’d seen earlier in the week at Longleat!
+My son ended the day by making friends with a lion, probably preferable to the ones he’d seen earlier in the week at Longleat!

-We had an action packed day as you can see from all of the photographs.
+We had an action-packed day as you can see from all of the photographs.
 We didn’t try the archery that was on offer or a couple of the other playgrounds, you could also join in with some Animal Athletics challenges around the Park.